-Sites targeted for work are generally visited approximately twice annually and in some cases more.
+Sites targeted for work are generally visited during the peak treatment window and sometimes twice or more times per season to achieve treatment goals.
 Activities completed by each contractor or group is input into a digital mapping application (Calflora Weed Manager).
-The data recorded reflect treatment management units, treatment method, work effort, weather data, and specific work sites denoted on the map for each day.
-The benefit of using this data collection methodology allows for annual treatments and activities to be automatically integrated into a digital record that can be tracked overtime and as feature class layers in a GIS database.
-This provides a consistent record of all activities past and present and a visual representation of where activities occur over time.
+The data recorded reflect treatment management units, dates, target species, cover of target species, estimations of the percent of individuals treated, treatment method, work effort, and specific work locations.
+The benefit of using this data collection methodology allows for annual treatments and activities to be automatically integrated into a digital record that can be tracked over time and downloaded as layers in a GIS database.